cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/helper_ads_app_postman.md

 <img src="images/PostmanAppOverview.png" width="700" />

 ## Step 1: Open Postman
 - On Desktop click on the `Postman Desktop App` to open the app.
-I can take a few seconds to start.
+It can take a few seconds to start.
   <img src="images/PostmanAppDesktop.png" width="200" />

 - Select `GET`  in the URL section and paste the URL to the `/health` endpoint of your **Bulletinboard-Ads** App. (**Hint**: You must use the HTTP protocol).